AI GIF creator: create instant GIFs online for free

 HeyGen is built for modern visual communication.
 The AI GIF creator focuses on speed, loop quality, and clarity so every GIF feels intentional, polished, and easy to reuse across channels.

-Unlike static images or long videos, GIFs rely on smooth repetition.
-HeyGen generates motion that loops naturally, helping viewers take in the message without distraction through engaging animated GIFs.

-Traditional GIF creation means cutting frames and timing loops.
+Traditional GIF creation requires cutting frames and timing loops.
 With AI, you describe the idea once and generate ready-to-use GIFs in seconds.

-Every GIF created with the AI GIF generator is optimised for common use cases like social feeds, chat apps, landing pages and email, balancing quality and file size.

 Text to GIF generation

-Describe a scene, action, or emotion in plain language and the AI automatically turns it into animated frames.
+Describe a scene, action, or emotion in plain language and the AI transforms it into animated frames automatically.
 Motion, pacing, and transitions are handled for you, so the result feels cohesive rather than stitched together.
 This removes the need for frame-by-frame animation or editing tools.

 Style and aesthetic control